parker45/twitterprojpt2/README.md

 </li>
 ```

-Multipl tweets in a list would look like:
+Multiple tweets in a list would look like:

 ```html
 <ul id="tweet-list" class="list-group">